 - 4. Can family members sometimes sue as the result of a crime?

 - 5. What if the defendant does not pay the judgment?

-1. What are the differences between a civil lawsuit and a criminal trial in Colorado?
+1. What is the difference between a civil and criminal trial in Colorado?

 A criminal trial is designed: